hamadalifaizer/Secure_chat_app/README.md

 ## Extensibility:
         Modular Design: The modular design of the codebase makes it easy to extend the application with new features, such as additional encryption methods or new UI components, without affecting the existing functionality.

+## Watchdog Script:

+    Server Monitoring (watchdog.py):
+        Monitors the server process and restarts it if it crashes.
+        Limits the number of restarts to prevent continuous crashing loops.
+        Uses psutil to manage and terminate processes.

 ### setup Demo
 https://github.com/user-attachments/assets/3e9d7ec7-c10e-4362-aaed-964e0c9b003c